SchaeferDa/I2C_BME280/README.md

-I2C_LIB
-==

-> Bosch Sensortec BME280 I²C implementation for ATmega328P

 ## Overview
+This project is an implementation for Bosch Sensortec BME280 with I²C for Atmel ATmega328P.

 This is an education project.
 The project is still under developement.

 ## Current Features